 Here are some universities to consider enrolling in:

-Each university in South Africa has its own system on their website that allows future students to apply for and enrol in their degree programmes.
+Each university in South Africa has its own system on its website that allows future students to apply for and enrol in their degree programmes.
 So, once you select the university of your choice, you can go through their application and submit your materials there.

-Here are some of the basic requirements you’ll need for every application:
+Here are some of the basic requirements you’ll need for every university application in South Africa:

 These kinds of courses enable degree-seeking students to get an extra educational boost just before they start their Master’s degree or other post-graduate degree programmes.